-Soothing & Relaxing Music
+Soothing & Healing Music

-Apple Music/iTunes, Shazam, Amazon Music, Amazon, Deezer, Napster, iHeart Radio, Pandora, Spotify, Tidal, Qobuz, YouseeMusik/TellMusik, YouTube Red, YouTube Music, Boomplay, Audiomack, Hungama, Soundcloud, Zdigital, Zvuk
+Apple Music/iTunes, Shazam, Amazon Music, Deezer, Napster, iHeart Radio, Pandora, Spotify, Tidal, Qobuz, YouseeMusik/TellMusik, YouTube Red, YouTube Music, Boomplay, Audiomack, Hungama, Soundcloud, Zdigital, Zvuk

 Music I write is dedicated to someone I love and care for and for folks that have limited communication skills.
 Through observances of their moods, emotions, gestures, thought, and actions etc. I write music to communicate, sooth and help them go to sleep naturally.
-You may notice, the notes, melodies, riffles of instruments I play; it not only expresses their feelings that they can't verbally share when they angry or frustrated but also share them my feeling of understanding how they feel as if I were in their position.
+You may notice, the notes, melodies, riffles of instruments I play; it's not only expresses their feelings that they can't verbally share when they angry or frustrated but also share them my feeling of understanding how they feel as if I were in their position.
 They can feel my music take away their frustrations.
 When someone is angry or frustrated, the vocabularies have gone; they struggle to explain their feelings.
 I feel them, I play my music describe their feelings of how frustration they are to sooth them.
 They feel relaxed when feelings being shared by connecting through music.
 It also gives them time to calm down to make situation better for all of us.

 Sample from songs that worked for me when I communicated through music to let them know I felt their feeling of being sad and ending melody with relief and let go the frustration feeling.
-Music is like soulmates and friends to share when we are up or down in any situations especially when they can't express them self at the moody moment.
+Music is like soulmates and friends to share when we are up or down in any situations especially when they can't express themselves at the moody moment.

-"Leaving the moon": I can feel their sadness and ending with message melody feel like it was over; lets move on.
+"Leaving the Moon": I can feel their sadness and ending with message melody feel like it was over; lets move on.